YaruG1022/CodeReviewDemo/README.md

-# Code Review Training Exercise
+# Code Review Exercise

-Welcome to the Code Review Training Exercise!
+Welcome to the Code Review Exercise!
 This hands-on exercise will help you learn the code review process by experiencing it firsthand through a guided GitHub workflow.

-## Learning Objectives

-By completing this exercise, you will learn:

-1. How to identify and fix common code issues
-2. The difference between functional correctness and code quality
-3. How to respond to code review feedback
-4. Best practices for C# development

 ## Instructions

 ### Getting Started

 > Below we are just getting things set up.
-We have provided prewritten code that is supposed to mimic code you just wrote.

-1. Fork this repository to your own GitHub account
+1. In the top right click **Fork** (not forks in the About section)
-2. Click **Branches** and then **New Branch**
+2. Click **Create Fork**
-3. Name your new branch something unique BUT MEMORABLE like your name, initials, etc.
-4. Once created, click on your new branch name
-5. Review the code in `src/CodeReviewTraining/OrderProcessor.cs`
+3. Review the code in `src/CodeReviewTraining/OrderProcessor.cs`
-6. Remove the commend at the top of the file.
+4. Using the online code editor, remove the commend at the top of the file.
 ONLY this comment, nothing else yet.
-7. Click **Commit changes...** once the comment has been removed.
+5. Click **Commit changes...**

 ### Now we are ready to start